mrcavalcanti/mosaicoo/docs/sources/best-practices/dashboard-management-maturity-levels.md

   - grafanalib (Python)
 - No editing in the browser.
 Dashboard viewers change views with variables.
 - Browsing for dashboards is the exception, not the rule.
-- Perform experimentation and testing in a separate Grafana instance dedicated to that purpose, not your production instance.
-When a dashboard in the test environment is proven useful, then add that dashboard to your main Grafana instance.
+- Perform experimentation and testing in a separate Mosaicoo instance dedicated to that purpose, not your production instance.
+When a dashboard in the test environment is proven useful, then add that dashboard to your main Mosaicoo instance.